kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 ### Step 2: Add filters

-To enrich logs with attributes or drop whole lines, add filters to the existing pipeline:
+To enrich logs with attributes or drop whole lines, add filters to the existing pipeline.
+In the following example, three filters are added, which are executed in sequence.

 ```yaml
 kind: LogPipeline